alan-turing-institute/autoemulate/CONTRIBUTING.md

 Try to keep the changes focused.
 If you submit a large amount of work all in one go it will be much more work for whoever is reviewing your pull request.
 Help them help you! :wink:

 Are you new to Git and GitHub or just want a detailed guide on getting started with version control?
 Check out the [Version Control chapter](https://the-turing-way.netlify.com/version_control/version_control.html) in _The Turing Way_ Book!

+For code changes, it would be great if you could add tests for the changes you make.
+We use [pytest](https://docs.pytest.org/en/7.4.x/), and our tests are located in the `tests/` folder.
+If you're not sure how to write tests for your changes, please reach out to us via email.

 ### 3. Commit and Push